only for portuguese

 Among many others

-A turnkey solution: after validation, MORFO takes care of everything throughout the duration of the project.
+A turnkey solution: after validation, MORFO manages implementation, monitoring, and long-term follow-up throughout the project lifecycle.

 MORFO's unique